manikandank276/manikandank276.github.io/README.md

 ### Follow me @ [X / Twitter](https://twitter.com/manikandank276) , [LinkedIn](https://www.linkedin.com/in/manikandank276)

 # About Me
-- Proficient in designing, implementing, and troubleshooting Google Cloud Platform (GCP) solutions.
-- Passionate about the cloud community and committed to helping others learn about and use Google Cloud Platform (GCP).
+Strategic and results-driven GCP Architect with 6 years of specialized experience in Google Cloud Platform (GCP), complemented by a total of 15 years in the IT industry.
+Proven expertise in designing and implementing robust cloud solutions.
+Passionate about knowledge sharing and actively contributes to the cloud community through workshops, mentorship, and content creation.

 <p align="center">════ ⋆★⋆ ════</p>